Miccighel/Readersourcing-2.0-RS_Server/README.md

 Publication records are shared among readers.
 The API therefore exposes their creation and retrieval, together with the dedicated fetching and refresh operations, but does not expose generic update or deletion routes.

+Prepared publications are stored outside the public asset directory.
+The `pdf_download_url` and `pdf_download_url_link` response fields contain signed URLs that are bound to one reader, publication, variant, and file name.
+They expire after five minutes by default and are returned with private, non cacheable response headers.
+This keeps the existing browser and RS_Rate workflow, which opens the annotated file in a new tab without adding an authorization header.
+Logging out does not revoke a URL that has already been issued; its remaining lifetime is deliberately short.
+The `pdf_storage_path` and `pdf_download_path` fields remain logical compatibility metadata and are not public file paths.

+An installation that still keeps prepared files under `public/user` can move them to the private directory once by running `bin/rails publications:migrate_private_storage`.
+The task stops if the destination already exists, so it does not merge two storage trees implicitly.
+Files can instead be prepared again if the old copies are no longer required.

+The endpoint `GET /up` reports whether Rails can boot successfully and can be used for local or load balancer health checks.
+Database preparation is not part of the server entrypoint.
+On a container platform, run `bin/rails db:prepare` once as a separate deployment task before starting or replacing the application process.

 The publication preparation API returns a stable `status` for recoverable failures, including unavailable sources, authentication requirements, size limits, malformed or encrypted PDFs, RS_PDF failures, and final verification failures.